 In 1994, KCDHH worked closely with the General Assembly to pass legislation that would provide specialized telecommunications equipment at no charge to deaf, hard of hearing, speech impaired or deaf-blind Kentucky residents.
 Kentucky became the 24th state to implement a Telecommunications Access Program (TAP) in 1995.
 The program is funded by a small surcharge on all telecommunication access lines throughout the state.

 TAP and the Telecommunications Relay Service (TRS) together provide equal access to the telephone for all Kentuckians.
-Sprint is Kentucky’s current Relay Service Provider and other National Relay Services are available throughout America.
+Hamilton Relay is Kentucky’s current Relay Service Provider and other National Relay Services are available throughout America.